 Tampons were rarely used for the reason we know them today, not just in terms of shape or material.
 It was historically used as a contraceptive device and often thought to have nothing to do with menstruation.

 The earliest tampon-like devices were fashioned out of a number of materials.
-Historical evidence of tampon use dates back to Ancient Egypt in the 5th century B.C., where medical records describe tampons made from the papyrus plant.
+The history of the tampon and its usage dates back to Ancient Egypt in the 5th century B.C., where medical records describe tampons made from the papyrus plant.
 The Romans, on the other hand, used wool.
 Different materials have included vegetable fibers, grass and sponges.

 In 1931, Dr. Earle Haas developed and patented the first modern-day applicator tampon.
 Yet it was a woman, Gertrude Tendrich, who bought the patent from Haas and began producing cardboard applicator tampons.